-- a) local Aboriginal people have access to water through the Aboriginal water reserve to support economic development - b) arrangements to access the Aboriginal water reserve are documented and communicated - c) Aboriginal people are receiving benefit from the Aboriginal water reserve.
+- a) local Aboriginal people have access to water through the Aboriginal water reserve to support economic development - b) arrangements to access the Aboriginal water reserve are documented and communicated - c) Aboriginal people are receiving benefits from the Aboriginal water reserve.

-3.2.6 Provide access to water to support regional development for the benefit of the Territory
+3.2.6 Provide access to water to support sustainable development for the benefit of the district

-- a) water is available to support sustainable economic development in the region - b) industry is confident to invest in the region - c) water is used for productive purposes and in a water-efficient manner.
+- a) water is available to support sustainable economic development in the district - b) industry is confident to invest in the district - c) water is used for productive purposes and in a water-efficient manner.